Code-Institute-Submissions/project-one-v2/README.md

 Google Charts was used for displaying data in graphical format, including timelines, bar charts and pie charts.

 * [Google Maps](https://www.google.co.uk/maps) including [Styling Wizard](https://mapstyle.withgoogle.com/)
 Google Maps was used in the footer to provide locations for the Projects.
-Functionaly of the maps was limited in terms of zoom, map type and points of interest to maintain a simple viewport of the Park and Project locations.
+Functionaly of the maps was limited in terms of zoom, map type and points of interest to maintain a simple viewport of the Park and Project locations only.

 * [Popper.js](https://popper.js.org/)
 Popper.js came with Bootstrap to make the popovers operation responsive.